Damovisa/SSW.WebApiHelper/README.md

 Changes
 -------
 ### 1.0.11
-* Fixed overloads that return data so you don't have to supply a parameter
+* Fixed overloads that return no data so you don't have to supply a parameter

 ### 1.0.10
 * Acceptable HTTP Status Codes can be provided per method call if required